 Please include any information you have about the person’s identity.
 This could include a tenancy bond number, date of birth, IRD number or Work and Income client number.
 The more information you provide, the more likely we will be able to find an address.

-Send your completed form to us.
+Send your completed form to MBIE.
 Details of where to send the form are on the form itself.

 Our search process when we receive your form

 If we find an address we’ll provide it to the MoJ so they can help you enforce your order.
-By law, we cannot release the information to you.
-We’ll send you a letter letting you know what steps you can take next.
+By law, we cannot release the information to you, however we’ll send you a letter letting you know what steps you can take next.

 Common reasons address information can’t be found or released

 Sometimes we can’t find or release address information after an application has been recieved.
 These are the most common reasons this may happen: you’ll be notified if this is the case.